jameshanlon/jameshanlon.github.io/content/heat-pump.md

 electricity consumption for hot water is more consistent throughout the year with a lesser increase through the winter months.
 The short periods where both drop to zero are due either to a holiday and the system being in 'absence' mode or a technical issue.
-Regarding the latter, these have only been due to a loss of pressure in the system, requiring a manual top up from the mains water supply.
+The technical issue has been due to a loss of pressure in the system, requiring a manual top up from the mains water supply.

 The next chart is the heat energy generated, which is tightly correlated with the consumption graph.